Welcome

 -

-fx Cameras: Displays advanced camera functions (not detailed in the data).
+FX cameras: Displays advanced camera functions (not detailed in the data).

 -

-Video Cameras: Displays live feeds.
+Video cameras: Displays live feeds.

 -

-Lock / ... history: Displays the current status and history of the locks.
+Locking / ... history: Displays the current status and history of the locks.

 -